Learn How to Get a Retirement Stream From Your Book of Business

 A useful conversational on-ramp to this topic, for insurance agents and financial advisors alike, is to ask the question, “Have your insurance needs changed?”
 The keys to talking to clients about life settlements are knowledge of the industry and knowledge of your clients.

 Before initiating a conversation about the possibility of a life settlement, use your book of business to determine which clients might be a good fit.
-Through that research, consider two key factors: the health status of the policy holder and the cost structure of the original policy:

 What you will learn: